 Pattern formation and direction are thus controllable by tweaking the Gray-Scott parameters which act on the outputs of the simulated ecosystem, thus coherently exploring variation at the present system scale.
-The behavior of reaction-diffusion changes according to the density-field and vector-field maps.
-Blue channel intensity corresponds to vector x-component, while red represents y-component.
-The importance of anisotropy in patterns distribution (obtained tweaking the process parameters) arises from several necessities: avoid reef overturning, coordinate scuba divers trajectories and underwater currents with the reef formation itself in order to minimize human-reef collision chances (as cross-directed currents would push divers against the reefs) and provide a distribution system of “corridors” connecting the halls.
+The reaction-diffusion behavior changes according to the density-field and vector-field maps.
+Blue channel intensity corresponds to vector x-component, while red represents the y-component.
+The importance of anisotropy in patterns distribution (obtained by tweaking the process parameters) arises from several necessities: avoid reef overturning, coordinate scuba divers’ trajectories and underwater currents with the reef formation itself in order to minimize human-reef collision chances (as cross-directed currents would push divers against the reefs) and provide a distribution system of “corridors” connecting the halls.

 By tweaking the simulation parameters it is possible to explore behavior variations within the system domain, achieving a gradient of possible distributions according to project requirements.
 Here are some examples of different system behaviors with their related distributions of underwater clustered halls.